losizm/scamper/README.md

 An `HttpRequest` is passed to the `RequestHandler`, and the handler returns `Either[HttpRequest, HttpResponse]`.
-If the handler is unable to satisfy the request, it returns an `HttpRequest` so that the next handler can have its chance.
+If the handler is unable to satisfy the request, it returns an `HttpRequest` so that the next handler can have its turn.
 Otherwise, it returns an `HttpResponse`, and any remaining handlers are effectively ignored.

 Note the order in which handlers are applied matters.
 For instance, in the